JKHeadley/rest-hapi/README.md

    * The type of relationship between the two modified documents in an association action.
    * Must be one of `ONE_MANY, MANY_MANY, _MANY`.
    * Can be null.
+- `documents`
+   * An array of \_ids of the documents being modified.
+   * Can be null.
+- `payload`
+   * The payload included in the request.
+   * Can be null.
+- `params`
+   * The params included in the request.
+   * Can be null.
+- `result`
+   * The response sent by the server.
+   * Can be null.
+- `statusCode`
+   * The status code of the server response.
+- `responseMessage`
+   * The response message from the server.
+Typically for an error.
+   * Can be null.
+- `isError`
+   * A boolean value specifying whether the server responed with an error.

 ## Policies